Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Conclusions

 \section{Conclusions}

-We have shown how to apply the missing-data multitaper power spectrum and magnitude-squared coherence estimators to spacecraft time series with regular observing cadence that have missing observations.
+We have shown how to apply the missing-data multitaper power spectrum estimator to spacecraft time series with regular observing cadence that have missing observations.
 The MDMT has the following advantages over the Lomb-Scargle periodogram:

 \begin{itemize}